Zia2691r/MohammedZiaurrahman.github.io/README.md

 ---

 ## About Me
-Aspiring Software Engineer and Cybersecurity Professional with strong foundations in programming, networking, and security operations.
+Software Engineer and Cybersecurity Professional with strong foundations in programming, networking, and security operations.
 Completed the Google Cybersecurity Professional Certificate with hands-on experience in SIEM tools, IDS, and Python-based security automation.
+A highly effective communicator with advanced English proficiency, demonstrated by an overall score of 78/90 on the Pearson Test of English (PTE) Academic exam.

 ---